 The following table shows MCU pins and their characteristics.
 All inputs detect CMOS logic levels.
 All inputs can be put in a high-impedance state, but the method of doing this differs depending upon pin function.
-Refer to Table 4, for a description of output drivers.
-An entry in the discrete I/O column of Table 2 indicates that a pin has an alternate I/O function.
+Refer to the table, MCU Driver Types, for a description of output drivers.
+An entry in the discrete I/O column of the MCU Pin Characteristics table indicates that a pin has an alternate I/O function.
 The port designation is given when it applies.
 Refer to the MCU Block Diagram for information about port organization.

-Table 2 MCU Pin Characteristics
+Table 2 MCU Pin Characteristic